zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 To do a proper single sign-on, use the following tags to specify the endpoints the Gluu Server communicates with:

-* base-endpoint: remote station for basic communication
+* base-endpoint: the remote station for basic communication
-* authorization-endpoint: remote station for general authorization
+* authorization-endpoint: the remote station for general authorization
-* token-endpoint: remote station for token-based communication
+* token-endpoint: the remote station for token-based communication
-* userinfo-endpoint: remote station to receive user information from
+* userinfo-endpoint: the remote station to receive user information from
-* clientinfo-endpoint: remote station to receive client information from
+* clientinfo-endpoint: the remote station to receive client information from
-* check-session-iframe: name of the [iframe][iframe] that is associated to the current session
+* check-session-iframe: the name of the [iframe][iframe] that is associated to the current session
-* end-session-endpoint: remote station to terminate the session
+* end-session-endpoint: the remote station to terminate the current session
-* jwks-uri: uri for authorization via [JSON Web Key Set (JWKS)][jwk]
+* jwks-uri: the uri for authorization via [JSON Web Key Set (JWKS)][jwk]
-* registration-endpoint
+* registration-endpoint: the remote station to register
-* validate-token-endpoint
+* validate-token-endpoint: the remote station that validates authorization tokens
-* federation-metadata-endpoint
+* federation-metadata-endpoint: the remote station for [Active Directory Federation Services (ADFS)][adfs-wikipedia] metadata
-* federation-endpoint
+* federation-endpoint: the remote station for using the [Active Directory Federation Services (ADFS)][adfs-wikipedia]
 * openid-discovery-endpoint
 * openid-configuration-endpoint
 * id-generation-endpoint